 The management of pregnancy in women with MFS and related disorders will be reviewed here.
 The genetics, pathogenesis, clinical manifestations, diagnosis, and management of MFS and related disorders are discussed separately.
 The management of pregnancy in women with bicuspid aortic valve is also discussed separately.
 (See "Genetics, clinical features, and diagnosis of Marfan syndrome and related disorders" and "Management of Marfan syndrome and related disorders" and "Pregnancy in women with a bicuspid aortic valve".)

-Women with Marfan syndrome (MFS) who are considering pregnancy should receive counseling on the risk of aortic dissection/rupture and aortic regurgitation, which may occur during pregnancy or in the peripartum period.
-These patients will also need to understand that special management prior, during, and following pregnancy, including delivery and the post-partum period will be required .
+Women with Marfan syndrome who are considering pregnancy should receive counseling regarding the risk of aortic dissection/rupture and aortic regurgitation, which may occur during pregnancy or in the peripartum period.
+These patients require specialized management prior to, during, and following pregnancy, including delivery and the post-partum period .
 Counseling regarding the risk of transmission is also indicated .
 Discussion should include potential alternatives to pregnancy (childlessness, adoption, and use of a gestational carrier or surrogate pregnancy).
 The 50 percent chance of transmission from an affected parent to her child, phenotypic variability, and the availability of prenatal diagnostic testing should be discussed, as detailed separately.
 (See "Genetics, clinical features, and diagnosis of Marfan syndrome and related disorders".)

 ASSESSMENT OF RISK OF AORTIC DISSECTION/RUPTURE

-Any woman with Marfan syndrome (MFS) who is contemplating pregnancy should have a screening transthoracic echocardiogram for assessment of aortic root and ascending aorta dimensions, imaging of the entire aorta by computed tomography (CT) or magnetic resonance (MR) imaging, as well as consultation with a cardiologist, maternal-fetal medicine specialist, and geneticist in order to provide adequate data regarding risks of pregnancy to her and her offspring .
+Any woman with Marfan syndrome (MFS) who is contemplating pregnancy should have a screening transthoracic echocardiogram for assessment of aortic root, ascending aorta dimensions, and assessment of possible associated valve or myocardial disease.
+In addition, imaging of the entire aorta by computed tomography (CT) or magnetic resonance (MR) imaging, as well as consultation with a cardiologist, maternal-fetal medicine specialist, and geneticist is recommended in order to provide comprehensive data that will inform the risks of pregnancy to her and her offspring .
 (See "Echocardiographic evaluation of the thoracic and proximal abdominal aorta", section on 'Two-dimensional echocardiography'.)